audioxide/data/data/posts/20190410-reviews-weyes-blood-titanic-rising.md

   - "#f7f4ef"
   - "#f7f4ef"
 pullquote: Cheesy, excellently realised pop
-summary: Titanic Rising goes above and beyond to attempt something extraordinary, and even if it doesn't quite reach those desired heights, Weyes Blood deserves serious commendation.
+summary: Titanic Rising goes above and beyond to attempt something extraordinary, and even if it doesn’t quite reach those desired heights, Weyes Blood deserves serious commendation.
 week: 187
 blurb: Despite its glistening arrangements and ethereal production, this is a cheesy, yet excellently realised, pop album at heart; bold and forthright.
 artistMBID: 469d6414-1f06-43de-80d5-17762d4a356a